aidanreilly/owncloud_qs/installing/installing_php.md

 ```shell
 	php -v
 ```
-You should see a message with the PHP version - `PHP 7.3.18`.
+You should see a message with the PHP version: `PHP 7.3.18`.

 7. To complete the PHP installation, install PHP, PHP-FPM (FastCGI Process Manager) and associated PHP modules.
 ```shell